-Once you agree with the assessments, remember that assessment information is the foundation for interventions, whether it be an IEP, a 504, or a general education SST plan.
+Once you agree with the assessments, remember that assessment information is the foundation for interventions, whether it be an IEP, a 504, or a general education student success team (SST) or sometimes called student study team (SST) plan.

 In reading the assessments, use our IEP Tool Kit to help you identify areas of need that could be addressed in an education plan.